Inverting Self-Organizing Maps: A Unified Activation-Based Framework: Validation and Experimental Analysis

-For reproducibility, and to avoid result-specific parameter tuning, all experiments on faces were performed using a single fixed configuration of MUSIC hyperparameters ($\gamma = 0.85$, $\lambda = 10^{-4}$, $\rho = 0.1$, $\eta = 0.04$, $\sigma = 0.01$).
-This guarantees that the observed behaviours—smooth transitions, cluster convergence, and identity preservation—arise from the method itself rather than from per-sample adjustment.
+For reproducibility, all experiments on faces were performed using a single fixed configuration of MUSIC hyperparameters ($\gamma = 0.85$, $\lambda = 10^{-4}$, $\rho = 0.1$, $\eta = 0.04$, $\sigma = 0.01$), ensuring that the observed behaviours arise from the method itself rather than from per-sample tuning.

 Overall, these experiments demonstrate that MUSIC remains stable and semantically meaningful on a highly nonlinear manifold of real faces.
-Compared to digits or synthetic data, facial images involve complex entanglement of identity, pose, illumination, and demographic attributes.
-Despite this complexity, informed MUSIC trajectories perform long–range semantic transitions while preserving photometric consistency and remaining within the domain of valid decoder embeddings.
-This bridges controlled geometric validation with realistic visual data, highlighting SOM inversion as an effective tool for interpretable exploration of latent spaces.
+Despite the complex entanglement of identity, pose, illumination, and demographic attributes, informed MUSIC trajectories perform long--range semantic transitions while preserving photometric consistency and remaining within the domain of valid decoder embeddings.